akiyamaSM/chibi/README.md

 ```

 # Simple ORM
-The Chibi framework is using [Francesco Bianco](https://github.com/francescobianco)'s ORM([moldable](https://github.com/javanile/moldable)), take a look on it to know how to use it.
+The Kolores framework is using [Francesco Bianco](https://github.com/francescobianco)'s ORM([moldable](https://github.com/javanile/moldable)), take a look on it to know how to use it.